russelldb/bigsets/doc/bigsets-design.md

       Element:ElementLen/binary,
       ActorLen:32/little-unsigned-integer,
       Actor:ActorLen/binary,
-      Counter:64/little-unsigned-integer,
-      $a | $r:1/binary>>
+      Counter:64/little-unsigned-integer>>

-The comparator sorts so that keys for the same element are together and sorted by actor, then event, and finally adds `a` before removes `r`.
-That last is a carry over from before the clock was incremented for removes.
+The comparator sorts so that keys for the same element are together and sorted by actor, then event.

 #### 6.3.3.
 End Key